 Master of Science in Historic Preservation: Admissions Requirements

 - There is an $80 nonrefundable application fee ($100 for international applications).
-The fee is discounted by 50% from September 1thorugh November 30.
+The fee is discounted by 50% from September 1 through November 30.

 - You must upload a 500- to 700-word statement of purpose that describes your work or research, how you arrived at your current focus/body of work, and future directions for your work.

-- In addition to your application, you must submit an ePortfolio by February 2.
+- In addition to your application, you must submit an ePortfolio.
 Applicants with a studio art or design background must submit a visual portfolio of up to 20 images.
 Applications without a studio art or design background must submit a 10- to 15-page critical writing sample addressing some aspect of historic preservation.

 You also must submit an official college transcript and two letters of reference for admission into the program.
 You can ask your references to upload their letter to your online application or mail them directly to the school.

 The Department of Historic Preservation may contact some candidates for an interview after all applications have been reviewed.
 For more information on the application and admissions process, visit the graduate admissions website.